Drelofs/Basic-Gulp-setup/README.md

 `npm install -g gulp-cli`

-The `package.json`  and the `gulpfile.js` are already included in this project, so you only need to take the following steps:
+The `package.json`  and the `gulpfile.js` files are already included in this project, so you only need to take the following steps:

 1. Open a terminal window at the root of this project.
 2. Run the following command: `npm install`.
 This will install the node modules required for the Gulp tasks.